-reviews, and on-site visits.
-The process flow chart is available here. | Continue | Con requirements included in this section (financial, narrative, and/or statistical) shall be considered to be in default under the agreement.
+All CVSSD grant agreements provide that subrecipients who fail to meet any of the reporting requirements included in this section (financial, narrative, and/or statistical) shall be considered to be in default under the agreement.
 In such a case CVSSD has the right to terminate the award.
 CVSSD may also reduce the award proportionately to the period for which reports were not submitted in a timely manner.
 Please see the "Termination and Default" section of the CVSSD Grant Agreement for additional information.